Research & Award Opportunities

 - The Frederick B. Kilmer Fund also presents awards each spring at the annual SUNY Potsdam Learning & Research Fair.
 Three awards (1st place: $200, 2nd place: $100, and 3rd place: $50) adjudicated by a panel of SUNY Potsdam faculty and/or other professionals, acknowledge outstanding undergraduate research, creative and scholarly work.

 Other SUNY Potsdam Research, Scholarly and Creative Support

-Honors Program allows highly motivated students to explore education in a supportive environment.
-Advanced Honors students complete a undergraduate research project.
+- Honors Program allows highly motivated students to explore education in a supportive environment.
+Advanced Honors students complete an undergraduate research project.

 Undergraduate Research Opportunities outside SUNY Potsdam

 - NCUR, part of the Council for Undergraduate Research, provides resources for students conducting research, including opportunities for presenting your research at national conferences.